simonmichael/hledger/hledger/hledger.m4.md

                           - default valuation commodity (or COMM) using current market prices
                           - default valuation commodity (or COMM) using market prices at some date

-The TYPE part basically selects either "cost", or "market value" plus a valuation date:
+The TYPE part selects cost or value and valuation date:

 `--value=cost`
 : Convert amounts to cost, using the prices recorded in transactions.